Helicobacter pylori (H. pylori) infection

 Breath test

-During a breath test — called a urea breath test — you swallow a pill, liquid or pudding that contains tagged carbon molecules.
-If you have H. pylori infection, carbon is released when the solution comes in contact with H. pylori in your stomach.
+You might hear this called a urea breath test.
+During the test, you swallow a pill, liquid or pudding that contains tagged carbon molecules in a substance called urea.
+If you have an H. pylori infection, carbon is released when the solution makes contact with the germs.
+This breaks down the urea, releasing the carbon.

 Because your body absorbs the carbon, it is released when you breathe out.
 To measure the release of carbon, you blow into a bag.
-A special device detects the carbon molecules.
-This test can be used for adults and for children over 6 years old who are able to cooperate with the test.
+A device detects the carbon molecules to find out if more are released after taking the substance that contains urea.
+This test can be used for adults and children older than 6 who can follow along with the test instructions.

 Scope test

-Because this test is more invasive than a breath or stool test, it's typically done to diagnose other digestive problems along with H. pylori infection.
-Health care providers may use this test for additional testing and to look for other digestive conditions.
-They may also use this test to determine exactly which antibiotic may be best to treat H. pylori infection, especially if the first antibiotics tried didn't get rid of the infection.
+An upper endoscopy is more invasive than a breath or stool test.
+So it's often not used to diagnose an H. pylori infection alone.
+Healthcare professionals may use an upper endoscopy for further testing and to look for other digestive conditions.
+They also can use this test to figure out exactly which antibiotic is best to treat H. pylori infection, especially if the first antibiotics tried didn't get rid of the infection.

-This test may be repeated after treatment, depending on what is found at the first endoscopy or if symptoms continue after H. pylori infection treatment.
+This test may need to be done again after treatment for an H. pylori infection.
+It depends on what is found at the first endoscopy or if your symptoms continue after treatment.

 Testing considerations

-The same tests used for diagnosis can be used to tell if H. pylori infection is gone.
-If you were previously diagnosed with H. pylori infection, you'll generally wait at least four weeks after you complete your antibiotic treatment to repeat these tests.
+The same tests used for diagnosis can be used to tell if the H. pylori infection is gone after treatment.
+In general, you wait at least four weeks after you finish your antibiotic treatment to get these follow-up tests.

 Treatment

-H. pylori infections are usually treated with at least two different antibiotics at once.
-This helps prevent the bacteria from developing a resistance to one particular antibiotic.
+Treatment for H. pylori infections usually involve taking at least two different antibiotics at once.
+This helps prevent the germs from resisting the effects of one particular antibiotic.

-Treatment may also include medications to help your stomach heal, including:
+Treatment also may include medicine to help your stomach heal, such as:

-Repeat testing for H. pylori at least four weeks after your treatment is recommended.
-If the tests show the treatment didn't get rid of the infection, you may need more treatment with a different combination of antibiotics.
+Follow-up testing for H. pylori at least four weeks after your treatment is recommended.
+If the tests show that the treatment didn't work, you may need more treatment with a different mix of antibiotics.

 Preparing for your appointment

-See your health care provider if you have signs or symptoms that indicate a complication of H. pylori infection.
-Your provider may test and treat you for H. pylori infection, or refer you to a specialist who treats diseases of the digestive system (gastroenterologist).
+See your healthcare professional if you have symptoms of an H. pylori infection.
+Your healthcare team may test and treat you for H. pylori infection.
+Or you might be referred to a healthcare professional called a gastroenterologist, who treats diseases of the digestive system.

-Here's some information to help you get ready for your appointment, and what to expect.
+Here's some information to help you get ready for your healthcare appointment, and what to expect.

 What you can do

-At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+At the time you make the appointment, ask if there's anything you need to do in advance.
+For example, you might be told to restrict your diet.

-Also, preparing a list of questions to ask may help you make the most of your time with your health care provider.
-Questions to ask may include:
+Also, preparing a list of questions to ask may help you make the most of your time with your healthcare professional.
+Questions to ask include:

 • What kinds of tests do I need?